Helpful Information

 Cravings, anxiety, sweating, sleep problems, and muscle aches.

-Signs of an addiction:
+Signs of addiction:

-An easy way to remember the main signs of an addiction is by learning the “3 C’s of Addiction:”
+An easy way to remember the main signs of addiction is by learning the “3 C’s of Addiction:”

 • Compulsion